-Tree No. Ht. (m) Stem Dia. (mm) Br n Spre m) ead C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category excelsior crown overhangs the public path to the south.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Bı ranch (I n Spre m) ead C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category in order to raise up its crown with good callous growth around these wounds.
+It has suffered some branch breakage in its crown on its north side due to high-sided vehicles passing through this area.
+1308 Ash Fraxinus excelsior 8 200 4 3 3 4 2 Semi Mature Fair Fair It is growing on the north side of the path and its crown overhangs the public path to the south.
 It divides into two stems at a height of c.2m and there is a bark wound on its lower trunk where decay is developing into the underlying timber.
 Its lower branches have been removed in order to raise up its crown with good callous growth around these wounds.
-It has suffered some branch breakage in its crown on its south side due to high-sided vehicles passing through this area. with mulch.
+It has suffered some branch breakage in its crown on its south side due to high-sided vehicles passing through this area.
+Maintain a larger weed- free area around its base with mulch.
 Prune lower branches to improve clearance over paths for high-sided vehicles.
-1309 Ash Fraxinus excelsior 12 310 5 4 5 4 3 Early Mature Fair/ Good Fair It is growing on the north side of the path and its crown overhangs the public path to the south.
+40+ B1 1309 Ash Fraxinus excelsior 12 310 5 4 5 4 3 Early Mature Fair/ Good Fair It is growing on the north side of the path and its crown overhangs the public path to the south.
 It is a single-stemmed tree that divides into three stems at a height of c.3m.
 Its lower branches have been removed in order to raise up its crown with good callous growth around these wounds.
 It has suffered some branch breakage in its crown on its south side due to high-sided vehicles passing through this area.
 Maintain a larger weed- free area around its base with mulch.
 Prune lower branches to improve clearance over paths for high-sided vehicles.
-40+ B1 Tree Group No.1 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Grey Willow Salix cinerea A 14 A 300 (4 stems) A 4 A 4 A 4 A 4 A 3 Early Mature Fair Fair They are located in the north-east corner of the site area.
-They make up the outer-canopy formation of Tree Belt No.1 and they are a prominent group of trees in this area.
-Ivy cover is extending into their crowns and increasing their crown windsail.
-Cut Ivy at ground level where heavy on trees.
+40+ B1 Tree Group No.1 Ash Fraxinus excelsior Sycamore A 14 A 300 (4 stems) A 4 A 4 A 4 A 4 A 3 Early Mature Fair Fair They are located in the north-east corner of the site area.
+They make up the outer-canopy formation of Tree Belt No.1 and they are a Cut Ivy at ground level where heavy on trees.
 40+ A2